 Reheat from frozen by wrapping the egg cups in a damp paper towel and microwaving for a minute or two.

 - Apple Cinnamon Oatmeal

 - Easy Breakfast Bake

 Egg Muffin Cups

 - Preheat oven to 350 degrees.
-Generously grease muffin tin with non stick cooking spray, set aside.In a medium bowl whisk together eggs, onion powder, garlic powder, pepper and salt, set aside.
+Generously grease muffin tin with butter, set aside.In a medium bowl whisk together eggs, onion powder, garlic powder, pepper and salt, set aside.

 - Divide the diced red onion, bell peppers and spinach between the 12 muffin cups.

 - Pour in the egg mixture filling each cavity 3/4 of the way full.

 - Bake for 15-20 minutes or until the egg muffins look set.
 Note they will puff up as they cook and will deflate as they cool.
 Cool for 2-3 minutes in the pan then remove and serve immediately!